-By Lisa Malloy, senior director in Intel’s Global Policy Group, focusing on UAS policy
+By Lisa Malloy, Senior Director, Government and Policy Group, focusing on UAS policy

 Most people think of drones as toys or a photography tool, but they are really part of a true “airborne revolution” that can promote safety, security and efficiency.
 Intel is focused on how aerial technology will revolutionize business and entertainment, while also aiding in humanitarian and disaster relief efforts.

 Our success — and the success of this new industry — requires governments and industry innovators to work together.
 Intel welcomes the announcement of a new Department of Transportation Unmanned Aircraft Systems (UAS) Partnership Pilot Program to provide a mechanism for state, local, tribal and private sector partners to work with the federal government to develop and enforce UAS regulations.
 The Program will provide a foundation for further testing that will support the continued development of UAS technology.

 Drones can be used to inspect and help maintain vital infrastructure – pipelines, railroads, cell towers, and oil rigs, to name a few.
 Many states and localities are looking to drones for cheaper, more efficient bridge inspections.
 For example, a drone can reach parts of a bridge that are otherwise dangerous and costly for a person to access, providing a real-time view of key structural components.
 They can even detect temperature fluctuations in concrete that may indicate a structural deficiency.
 In addition to the safety benefits, the use of drones can reduce the need for bridge closures, preventing major traffic disruptions.